Skip to main content

 Vallier Treehaven Ecologist, College of Natural Resources, University of Wisconsin-Stevens Point

 Eli Anoszko is the Vallier Treehaven Resident Ecologist at the UW-Stevens Point Treehaven field station in Tomahawk, where he teaches courses in plant identification and serves as land manager for the 1,200-acre field station.
-Eli has a Ph.D. in Natural Resource Science and Management from the University of Minnesota and has worked as a forester for the Minnesota DNR.
-Eli was introduced to maple tapping by his then girlfriend, now fiancée Karen, who tapped maple trees on her parents’ city lot in St. Paul Minn.
+Eli earned a Ph.D. in Natural Resource Science and Management from the University of Minnesota and has worked as a forester for the Minnesota DNR.
+Eli was introduced to maple tapping by his then-girlfriend, now-fiancée Karen, who tapped maple trees on her parents’ city lot in St. Paul, Minn.
 Ever since Eli has been hooked on maple.
 He helped start and manages Treehaven’s maple syrup operation, which currently taps about 150 trees.

 Allan Braun